Teaching Skills Workshops

 - Discuss responses from each member involved in the interaction that could build inclusive excellence, repair and reestablish relationships, and restore or protect reputations.

-Understanding How Stereotype Threat Impacts Health Progressions Students
+Understanding How Stereotype Threat Impacts Health Professions Students

 This course is designed for leaders in a clinical learning environment.
 Using data and examples from current published research on stereotype threat susceptibility, participants will learn to define, recognize and address stereotype threat among their learners.
 They will also learn how to help mitigate stereotype threat using the growth mindset, high standard feedback, metacognition and other verified techniques.